harisharjun/arjunuvacha/content/page/arjun-resume.md

 title: "K Harish Arjun - Resume"
 date: 2023-02-06T15:19:50+05:30
 draft: false
 description: An entrepreneur and problem solver with 9+ years of experience in solving customer problems and driving organisational growth.
-With cross-functional collaboration across diverse teams and aligning them with the Product Vision, I have a proven track record in designing product & GTM strategies, and building, launching & scaling new products from scratch.
-I use a user-centric approach & display hustle to deliver things, with analytical, design, communication, stakeholder management and leadership skills.
+With cross-functional collaboration across diverse teams and aligning them with the Product Vision, I have a proven track record in designing product & GTM strategies and building, launching and scaling new products from scratch.
+I use a user-centric approach and display hustle to deliver things, with analytical, design, communication, stakeholder management, and leadership skills.
 image: k-harish-arjun.jpg
 ---